janLuke/ModernArtUI/README.md

 # What is it?

-[Watch the video](https://www.youtube.com/watch?v=bqhVjzkbDKQ) (Note: the video shows me manually testing a previous version of the app; I made some changes to the generation algorithm since then but the app looks pretty much the same.
-Furthermore, in the video I manually test the app, so sorry if the video feels longer than necessary.)
+[Watch the video](https://www.youtube.com/watch?v=bqhVjzkbDKQ) (Note: the video shows a previous version of the app, the one I submitted to Coursera; I made some improvements to the generation algorithm since then, while the UI looks still the same.
+Also, sorry if the video is longer than necessary: the video was meant to facilitate the reviewers, so it basically shows me "manually testing" the app.)

 This is the first Android app I made from scratch.
 I wrote it for the final assignment of the Coursera's course "Programming Mobile Application for Android Handheld Systems: Part 1", but it's a